 Some states require insurance companies to offer UM policies, while others allow drivers to waive this policy.
 In Louisiana, most drivers carry UM coverage.
 Under RS 22:1295, all auto liability insurance policies include this coverage unless the policyholder opts out in writing.

 If the police do not identify the driver responsible for your crash, you could pursue a claim based on your UM coverage.
 You could then recover monetary damages for your medical treatment, lost income, and other damages up to your policy limits.
-The policy limits for UM coverage generally match your auto liability policy limits.
+The policy limits for UM coverage generally match your auto liability policy caps.

 Other Ways to Pay for Your Injuries